Moseley Bog: History

-The first ever International Dawn Chorus Day event was held there in 1984, by the Urban Wildlife Trust.
+In 1984 Moseley Bog hosted the first ever International Dawn Chorus Day, organised by the Urban Wildlife Trust, founded in Birmingham in 1980 and now the Wildlife Trust for Birmingham and the Black Country.
 The whole site was declared a Local Nature Reserve (LNR) by Birmingham City Council on 17 July 1991.
 Much of the area comprising Moseley Bog had been declared a Site of Special Scientific Interest (SSSI) in 1980.
 However, following its LNR declaration and re-evaluation by English Nature the site was denotified as an SSSI on 21 July 1992, but remains a locally designated Site of Importance for Nature Conservation (SINC).

-In 2000 it was formally renamed Moseley Bog and Joy's Wood Local Nature Reserve, in recognition of the work of urban conservation campaigner Joy Fifer to protect the site.
-Fifer led the successful "Save Our Bog" campaign in 1980 which saved the site from development and helped kick start the Urban Wildlife movement.
-It was this campaign that popularised the name "Moseley Bog" for the site, which had hitherto been known as The Dell.
-The area now known as Joy's Wood is the former landfill part.

-The Wildlife Trust for Birmingham and the Black Country now leases Moseley Bog from Birmingham City Council.
+In 2000 it was formally renamed Moseley Bog and Joy's Wood Local Nature Reserve.

 In August 2006 a public consultation on proposals to conserve the site, enhance access and encourage a wider audience was launched.
-In March 2010, a lottery grant of £376,500 was awarded for improvements and restoration and on 26 June 2011, a formal reopening was conducted by the Lord Mayor of Birmingham, Councillor Anita Ward.
+In March 2010, a lottery grant of £376,500 was awarded for improvements and restoration while management of the site was leased to the Wildlife Trust for Birmingham and the Black Country by the city council.
+On 26 June 2011, a formal reopening was conducted by the Lord Mayor of Birmingham, Councillor Anita Ward.

+It is a popular meeting place for local Pagan groups, including the Daughters of Frya – Oera Linda Order of Priestesses and Dinas Canolog – The Grove of the Central City.
+Since 2011 it has also been the venue for the In Memory of a Free Festival event at the summer solstice.

 Culture

 J. R. R. Tolkien lived nearby, as a child, and acknowledged the site as inspiration for the ancient forests in his books The Lord of the Rings and The Hobbit.
-Nearby Sarehole Mill and the surrounding area on the River Cole is said to have been inspiration for Tolkien's writings.
+Nearby Sarehole Mill and the surrounding area on the River Cole are said to have been inspiration for Tolkien's writings.

 In 1966, in an interview for The Guardian, Tolkien said (emphasis added):

 A house adjacent to the reserve (since demolished) was used by reggae band UB40 as a studio for their earliest recordings.